JDKoder/scripts/README.md

 dbranch.sh:
 ------------------------
-_Depends on git & grep_
+_Depends on git & find_

 This shell script is for determining the differing files between 2 github branches.
-It uses grep to take snapshots of all the files recursively in the current directory.
+It uses _find_ to take snapshots of all the files recursively in the current directory.
 You may specify the end of the file names to search for.

 Example:  If you are only interested in the java files that differ between 2 branches the following call with tell where the files are relative the current directory.